-In this article, we will go through the possible causes in more detail, and we will also explore how you can reduce tire wear, and look into some other common tire wear patterns!
+In this article, I will go through the possible causes in more detail.
+I will also explore how you can reduce tire wear, and look into some other common tire wear patterns!

 Causes of Inner Tire Wear

-The most common cause of inner tire wear is poor wheel alignment, whether it is a bad camber angle or the wrong toe angle.
-However, the alignment issues can also be caused by defective control arm bushings, worn-out ball joints or bad suspension components that are leading to wear.
+The most common cause of inner tire wear is poor wheel alignment, whether it is a bad camber angle or a wrong toe angle.
+Alignment issues can also be caused by defective control arm bushings, worn-out ball joints, or bad suspension components that are leading to wear.

-Here are some more different causes of inner tire wear:
+Here is a more detailed look at the causes of inner tire wear:

 1. Bad Camber Angles

 During a wheel alignment, the camber angle is always checked.
-This measurement looks at the lean of the tire, whether it is outward or inward, from a front or back view.
+This measurement looks at the lean of the tire – whether it is outward or inward – when viewing the tire from the front or back..

 2. Wrong Toe Angle